carnisj/bcdi/doc/EXAMPLE_POSTPROCESSING.rst

      position) with the parameters `outofplane_angle` and `inplane_angle`.
 If these parameters are None, the script will try to load them from the log file and will apply the correction if the direct beam position is provided in the config file.
+     The raw data (detector frames) are then expected to be located in ``data_dir``, and an exception will be raised in the contrary.